aleshaleksey/fansys23/06-abilities.md

 - Declare a target to protect.
 You must be within reach of your mark, or the direct line between the attacker and target must pass through your square.
 - When a supernatural attack that requires a saving throw is made against your mark before the start of your next turn, it is automatically redirected at you, and you make the save and/or potentially suffer the effect.

-As a "reaction": This works in the same way as the "main action" mode, however you can only defend your target against one such attack.
+Alternatively, as a "reaction": This works in the same way as the "main action" mode, however you can only defend your target against one such attack.

 **Limitation**: You can only protect a single target against area of effect attacks, or attacks that would affect multiple targets.